|

 Mobius Maxi as DashCam

-Pictured at the top of this (too-long) diatribe between the M1 and Mini, the Mobius Maxi is a stout and stellar performer, limited only by the maximum size of its micro-SD card (128GB).
+Pictured near the top of this (too-long) diatribe just after the Mobius Mini, the Mobius Maxi is a stout and stellar performer, limited only by the maximum size of its micro-SD card (128GB).
 Using our formula for 1080p/30 at 4GB per 20-minutes, that's 640 minutes or 10.6 hours recording time per card.

 Used as a DashCam, it can be set to loop - or not - and will save/lock select clips manually or automatically via its G-sensor.
-It has a host of other features and capabilities, mounts and options, far too many to list here.
+It has a host of other features and options, and has served as a hard-wired DashCam on the bike for over 10 years.

-Camera is connected to an unused circuit within headlight bucket, activated by ignition switch, and uses another N117 Buck converter to step down from 12v to 5v USB (right).
-N117 is also stashed within headlight bucket where it also feeds a GPS unit from time to time.
+Camera is connected to an unused 12v circuit within headlight bucket, activated by ignition switch, and uses the N117 Buck converter to step down from 12v to 5v USB (right), also stashed within headlight bucket.

-Had some teething problems with the Maxi early on - it seems to like recording in 1-minute clips - but once sorted, the Maxi has been nothing short of awesome, and no less remarkable given its price point.
-You can get four of these for less than a single GoPro without compromising video quality - and all four together are less than half the size of a GoPro's.
-What's not to like?
+Had some teething problems with the Maxi early on, but once sorted, the Maxi has been nothing short of awesome, and no less remarkable given its price point.
+You can get four of these for less than a single GoPro without compromising video quality or features - and all four together are less than half the size of a GoPro.
+The Mobius Maxi has become my favorite cam by far, for all the right reasons.
+Currently have six of 'em, and might have to spring for the new 4K model (tho I'd still be shooting 1080p).

 Drift HD 720 Camera - old model - teardown & mods

-ADDENDUM: Drift cams have changed considerably since this teardown was posted; unknown if any of this applies to the new Ghost XL and XL Pro cams.
-Not sure I'd tear into a $300 unit to find out.
-Maybe...
+ADDENDUM: Drift cams haven't changed a whole lot since this teardown; unknown if any of this applies to the new Ghost XL and XL Pro models, but it might.
+They look the same - just more expensive.

 Mark sensor board and corresponding side of lens mount for reference on reassembly; bear in mind that lens is upright when camera's display is on RH side and lens housing is aligned with case.

 In a dust-free environment, remove four screws between sensor board and lens mount while holding all firmly in place to avoid damaging sensor.
-Two of these fasten board to mount, the other two are longer and pass thru to lens housing.
+Two screws fasten board to mount, the other two pass thru to lens housing.

 Remove lens+mount from housing/seal by pressing lens rearward (press fit).
 Store original lens/mount assembly in a sealed bag in case you might want to return cam to its original configuration - resist temptation of removing lens from mount.